nordicenergy/powerchain-monorepo/packages/0x.js/README.md

 ## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of 0x protocol.
+We strongly recommend that the community help us make improvements and determine the future direction of powerchain protocol.
 To report bugs within this package, please create an issue in this repository.

 Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.